AI Systems Architecture

 Technical explanation

 AI systems architecture covers much more than model choice.
 It includes data ingestion, normalization, storage, embedding and indexing strategy where relevant, service boundaries, orchestration, model routing, serving, caching, evaluation, monitoring, and the controls around identity and access.
-In 2026, the strongest enterprise setups also include an explicit control plane for policy, spend, telemetry, and vendor abstraction so teams are not scattering direct model calls across the codebase like confetti with latency bills.
+This year, the strongest enterprise setups also include an explicit control plane for policy, spend, telemetry, and vendor abstraction so teams are not scattering direct model calls across the codebase like confetti with latency bills.

 Architecture choices should match workload shape.
 Low-latency assistance, async document processing, batched analytics, and real-time decision systems all want different patterns.
 A secure knowledge workflow and a trading inference path are both "AI," but the architecture should not pretend they are the same species.